This idea was something that abruptly hit me out of nowhere and I felt that I just had to continue down that train of thought.

-He had seen many of the magicians on TV (while sweeping the floor or cooking in the kitchen) employ a set of cards for most of their tricks called...misdirection or something...and they cut huge watermelons or make the cards disappear from sight with merely a flick of the wrist.
+He had seen many of the magicians on TV - while sweeping the floor or cooking in the kitchen - employ a set of cards for most of their tricks called...misdirection or something...and they cut huge watermelons or made the cards disappear from sight with merely a flick of the wrist.
 Not a few times, Harry was captivated by their simple maneuvers which resulted in unbelievable acts of shattering the reality itself and there were times when he hoped that his supposed freakish nature could do such things.
-His hopes were in vain, though.
+His hopes were in vain, it always seemed.

 But staring at the deck of shimmering cards in his small hand, he felt a fire ignite in his heart and it grew, engulfing his entire thought process with single-minded determination.
 He grinned before drawing a random card from the deck.

-Another reason would be that these cards gave him a purpose.
-Gone were the days when he would sulk in his cupboard until the night only to wake up in the morning to live the same mundane routine once again.
-His time during the breaks at school was not spent on biting the nails or staring at the other kids with a heavy ache in his chest.
+Another reason was that these cards gave him a purpose.
+Gone were the days where he would sulk in his cupboard until the night only to wake up in the morning to live the same mundane routine once again.
+His time during the breaks at school was not spent biting his nails or staring at the other kids with a heavy ache in his chest.

 His proficiency at misdirection flowed into his stealing skills and every night, he would enter the enemy territory a.k.a Dursley kitchen and emulate the James Bond character he had seen on TV, ducking and crawling under the table or the sofa, like a spy, before stealing the leftovers with a quick flick of his hand.
 Extra food went into the secret dungeon a.k.a hole in the floor and he would practice his skills while lazily munching on the extra food.

-Occasionally, Harry had the desire to show off his prowess to gain one or two friends but then he would have to reveal all of his well-hidden secrets and if there was one thing he surmised from observing a number of magicians, then it was that any magician worth his salt should never reveal his secrets.
+Occasionally, Harry had the desire to show off his prowess to gain one or two friends but then he would have to reveal all of his well-hidden secrets and if there was one thing he surmised from observing a number of magicians, it was that a skilled magician should never reveal their secrets.
 It was easier said than done, but then, just the thought of falling back into his old routine of physical and mental abuse frightened him enormously and it was not something he was looking forward to.
 So, as he had unerringly done for years, he ruthlessly quashed the urge for any sort of companionship.